Building tomorrow's tech leaders today

 STEM Horizons tackles a critical challenge in UK education: significant shortages of specialist STEM teachers in the state school system.
 This gap hits students from lower-income backgrounds hardest, limiting their future education and career opportunities.

 Expert teachers are embedded within the STEM Horizons programme, opening doors to education and career opportunities that might otherwise remain closed.
-This programme thrives on collaboration, bringing together independent and state school educators, state school students, and The Hg Foundation, to unlock potential through shared expertise.
+This programme thrives on collaboration, bringing together independent and state school educators, students, and The Hg Foundation, to unlock potential through shared expertise.

 Through our pilot Computer Science programme, our mission is to transform Computer Science education by building strategic partnerships that share knowledge, expertise, and opportunity.
 Our focus is on broadening horizons for Year 8-11 students who may never have considered tech careers, particularly those from lower income backgrounds and girls.
 We work closely with schools where the need is greatest: most of our partner schools have higher than average Free School Meals (FSM) percentages and all our partner schools have higher than average levels of deprivation for their areas.